codebanoo/ziphub/README.md

-# 📦 Zip File Utility
+# 📦 ZipHub - Zip File Utility

-A simple utility built in C# (.NET) to zip files and folders.
-This project allows users to compress multiple files or directories into a single `.zip` file for easier storage or sharing.
+A lightweight desktop tool built with C# (.NET) for zipping files and folders.
+Ideal for users who need a simple way to compress content into `.zip` archives.

 ---

 ## 🔍 Features

-- ✅ Compress files and directories into a `.zip` archive
+- ✅ Compress individual files or entire directories into a `.zip` archive
-- 🖥️ Simple graphical user interface (GUI) for easy usage
+- 📁 Batch processing support — select multiple files/folders at once
-- 📂 Supports batch zipping of multiple files/folders
+- 🖥️ Clean and intuitive Windows Forms GUI
-- 📤 Easy extraction of compressed files
+- 📤 Easily extract zipped content using built-in Windows tools

 ---